If you are wondering how to teach gratitude to your kids, you’re in the right place!

 Part III: How to teach gratitude to your kids by living gratefully yourself

-I love the saying that “More is caught than taught.”
+Remember: “More is caught than taught.”

-1. Do the simple things, like saying thank you and writing thank you notes
+1. Do the simple things, like saying thank you and writing thank-you notes

-Honestly, writing a short note takes no longer than 5-10 minutes, but the impact it can have is HUGE!
+Writing a short note takes no longer than 5-10 minutes, but the impact it can have is HUGE!